RiceComp427-Spring2019/comp427-hw1-paranoia-jli6/README.md

 ## Problem 1
 - Scenario: Grading
 - Assumptions:
   - We have a system where the only people with read access to all submissions and write access to the grading records are the grader and instructors.
 This system will also be completely inaccessible to people outside of the class.
 Additionally, this system will also be able to identify the grader such that nobody can impersonate the grader to gain their privileges and access.
+In particular, we assume the grader won't get phished or be robbed of their physical keys.
 In this system, submissions can't be changed after the due datetime, and submission datetimes can't be forged.
 We will also assume each submission was actually submitted by the person whose name or other identifier is indicated on the submission (i.e. Alice didn't submit work under Bob's name).
 - Assets:
   - We want to protect the confidentiality and privacy of several things.
 The names or identities of students shall remain unknown to everybody except for the grader and instructors.
 Each student's submissions should not be accessible to anybody except the particular student, the grader, and instructors.
 Furthermore, each student's grades should not be viewable to anyone except for the particular student, the grader, and instructors.
 Imagine the uproar if Alice could see Bob's grade!
   - We also want to protect the integrity of grades and submissions.
 By assumption, submissions can't be changed.
 And for grades, we want to make sure a student can't change their (or anyone else's) grade.